wikimedia/phoenix/demo/rosette/README.md

 * `node index.js --endpoint "relationships" --page "Philadelphia" --part "Culture"`
 * Empty - `node index.js --endpoint "relationships" --page "Banana" --part "__intro__"`

+# Automated script

+The automated script, `autofetch.js` is meant to pick a series of pages and pass their individual parts through Rosette's `topics` endpoint, gathering and mapping the sections per topic.

+The list of pages are defined inside the `autofetch.js` file.

+The results are created inside the `data/` folder.